httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Opportunistic Commitment

-A alternative service can commit to providing a secured alternative by including a `commit` member in the http-opportunistic well-known resource (see {{well-known}}).
-This field includes an interval in seconds.
+An insecure origin can commit to providing a secured alternative by including a `commit` member in the http-opportunistic well-known resource (see {{well-known}}), whose value is a number representing an interval in seconds.

 ~~~ example
 {